Skip to main content

 Independent Students

-• The student is working on a master’s or doctoral degree during the term for which residency status is sought at a Florida institution.
+• student is working on a master’s or doctoral degree during the term for which residency status is sought at a Florida institution.

 Dependent Students